neocogent/DiceCheck/README.md

 This project was built using Eclipse with Android SDK installed as described on the Android Developers web site.

 This git repo should be cloned under the workspace directory in that tree arrangement.
 Load up the Android IDE and build.

+This app can also be built from the command line as follows:

+- add correct Android sdk/tools to PATH
+- you probably need to "android update project --path . --subprojects --target android-19" for this and the two subprojects (gridlayout_v7 and appcompat_v7_3) before starting.
+- install ant if not already, eg. sudo apt-get install ant
+- make sure JAVA_HOME is set for correct jdk path, eg. "export JAVA_HOME=/usr/lib/jvm/java-7-openjdk-i386/" worked for me
+- change to workspace/DiceCheck directory
+- run "ant clean debug"

 I've included a final, signed apk file here as well for anyone who just wants to install without building.